-The PGY-3 on the gynecology service should learn to perform total laparoscopic hysterectomies, perform more extensive adhesiolysis by either laparotomy or laparoscopy, perform excision of large adnexal masses by either laparotomy or laparoscopy, perform diagnostic and operative hysteroscopy, and perform cystoscopy and placement of ureteral stents.
+The PGY-4 Resident on the Benign GYN service will perform hysterectomies across all across routes of access from vaginal to laparoscopic to robotic to open abdominal.
+The PGY-4 Resident will perform more extensive adhesiolysis by either laparotomy or laparoscopy, perform excision of large adnexal masses by either laparotomy or laparoscopy, perform diagnostic and operative hysteroscopy, and perform cystoscopy.

-The PGY-4, in addition to gaining confidence in all of the above arenas, should learn to perform difficult vaginal hysterectomies, perform difficult myomectomies, perform pelvic support procedures–including sacrocolpopexy, paravaginal repair, sacrospinous ligament suspension and anterior posterior repair, and perform advanced laparoscopic procedures, including lysis of more extensive adhesions, treatment of endometriosis (including endometriomas) and difficult laparoscopic hysterectomies.
+The PGY-4, in addition to gaining confidence in all of the above areas, will gain experience in performing difficult vaginal hysterectomies, difficult myomectomies, pelvic support procedures, and advanced laparoscopic procedures, including lysis of more extensive adhesions and surgical treatment of endometriosis (including endometriomas).

 - Full scope contraceptive counseling and management (patient-centered care, postpartum and post-abortion contraception, contraceptive use in medically complex patients)

 - Ultrasound skills (pregnancy dating, diagnosis of early pregnancy loss, intraoperative guidance)

 - Complex LARC management (implant removal with ultrasound, challenging IUD removals)